Raab70/minecraft-on-demand-lambda/README.md

     * The s3 buckets and dynamodb tables will be created with the supplied names; you don't need to create them manually
  * Edit the backend variables at the top of instance/instance.tf

-Initial setup:

-    make

-Spigot setup (optional):
+### Initial setup

+1. Copy `core/terraform.tfvars.example` to `core/terraform.tfvars`
+1. Fill in `core/terraform.tfvars`, for more help see the [Variables](#Variables) section.
+1. `make` will build the lambdas and deploy everything, also creating your minecraft server instance immediately.
-    make spigot # if you prefer spigot to vanilla minecraft
+1. Spigot setup (optional): `make spigot` # if you prefer spigot to vanilla minecraft

-To update after making changes:

-    make

-Spigot is used if a spigot jar file is detected in the minecraft world backup s3 bucket.

 ## Variables